learningequality/ka-lite/kalite/distributed/static/js/distributed/perseus/UPDATING.md

 git subtree pull --squash --prefix=kalite/distributed/static/js/distributed/perseus perseus master
 ```

-To rebuild Perseus, you need to create a .gitmodule file in the root of the project and add these items:
+To rebuild Perseus, you need to create a .gitmodules file in the root of the project and add these items:
 [submodule "react-components"]
     path = kalite/distributed/static/js/distributed/perseus/react-components
     url = https://github.com/Khan/react-components.git